 Hotel in Italy

-How to Find Awesome Accommodation in Europe
+How to Find Awesome Accommodation in Europe: Insider Tips

 Artsy Traveler contains affiliate links for products and services I personally use and can happily recommend.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the Disclosure for more information.
 If you make a purchase through these links, at no additional cost to you, Artsy Traveler earns a small commission.
 Thank you!

 Finding awesome and unique accommodation in Europe takes time and patience, but the rewards are worth it.
-Your enjoyment of travel increases immeasurably when you stay in memorable hotels and apartments that don’t break your budget.
+Your enjoyment of travel increases immeasurably when you stay in memorable hotels and apartments that don’t dent your budget.

-Read on for my recommendations on finding the best accommodation in Europe.
+Read on for my recommendations for finding the best accommodation in Europe.
 And note that some links to accommodations and other travel providers are affiliate links.
 If you click on one and book a stay, I get a small commission.
 Thank you!

 My Accommodation Philosophy